mason-bially/500locol-ecs/manuscript.md

 }
 ```

 We now have a dynamic dispatch list, ironically an iteration of dispatches (of iterations).
 The difference being that this iteration is fixed in size dependent on the design of the systems in question, regardless of how many game objects there are.
-Because the iteration of game objects is still inside our dispateched system `update()` calls.
+Because the iteration of game objects is still inside our dispatched system `update()` calls.

 Now it would be nice to remove the need for users to define an entire class just to write an update method.
 Thankfully modern C++ has a tool that allows us to manipulate single methods like that quite nicely, the lambda.
 The ideal user code would then be something along the lines of: